benlibenli/benlibenli.github.io/content/authors/admin/_index.md

 ## About Me

-Ben Li is a PhD student in Astroparticle Physics at the GSSI.
-He obtained his MSc in astronomy from the Nanjing University and a BSc in physics from the Central China Normal University in China.
-His research interests are theoretical and numerical modellings of cosmic-ray transport and acceleration in high energy astrophysical sources.
+I am a PhD student in Astroparticle Physics at the GSSI.
+I obtained my MSc in astronomy from the Nanjing University and BSc in physics from the Central China Normal University.
+My research interests are theoretical and numerical modellings of cosmic-ray acceleration and transport in high energy astrophysical sources.